pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 The script includes a lot of Iceberg-related code.
 Open it in your editor of choice and familiarize yourself with the code.
 In particular, notice:

 * Lines 62-69: The SparkSession must be launched with the Iceberg Catalog.
 However, no Jars need to be referenced.
 These are already available as Iceberg is enabled at the CDE Virtual Cluster level.
-The Iceberg Catalog replaces the Hive Metastore for tracking table metadata.
+The Iceberg Catalog tracks table metadata.

 ```
 spark = SparkSession \